 Parks in Tbilisi: Mtatsminda Park

 Mtatsminda Mount is the hallmark of Tbilisi and represents a great attraction with a variety of recreational areas.
 Mtatsminda in Georgian means “Holy Mountain”.
 Mtatsminda Park is the highest point in Tbilisi, located on the eponymous mountain, at an altitude of 770 meters.
 It enjoys captivating and fascinating views of Tbilisi.
 The park’s fairy tale setting alongside with modern attractions for children makes your stay fantastic and unforgettable.
 The park is divided into several thematic areas: kids’ area, family, and extreme.
-Here you can find plenty of cafes and restaurants, attractions, entertainment centers, and even a wedding palace.
-Special attention should be paid to the way towards the Mtatsminda Park.
+Here you can find plenty of cafes and restaurants, attractions, entertainment centres, and even a wedding palace.
+Special attention should be paid to the way towards Mtatsminda Park.
 It is possible to get to the park by cable car, which was built in 1905.
-Entrance to the funicular is on Chonkadze Street a few steps away from the center.
-Tbilisi funicular is one of the most popular attractions of the city.
+Entrance to the funicular is on Chonkadze Street a few steps away from the centre.
+Tbilisi funicular is one of the most popular attractions in the city.
 By purchasing a plastic card all for 2 GEL you can pay for a ride on a cable car and repeatedly use it for a variety of attractions recharging it as necessary.

 Mtatsminda Park also hosts The Georgian National Pantheon where prominent Georgian artists, politicians, writers, and the founder of the modern Georgian statehood Ilia Chavchavadze are buried.
-On top of the mountain is an amusement park “Bombora” with a huge Ferry wheel, roller coasters, water attractions and a room of fear – a real paradise for children!
+On top of the mountain, there is an amusement park “Bombora” with a huge Ferry wheel, roller coasters, water attractions and a room of fear – a real paradise for children!
 Thus, you will not have time to get bored.